PaddlePaddle/PaddleDetection/deploy/pphuman/docs/fight_recognition_en.md

 <a name="frame-extraction"></a>
 ### 2.2 Frame Extraction

-To speed up the training process, extrac frames from video as follows:
+To speed up the training process, extract frames from video as follows:

 ```bash
 cd ${PaddleVideo_root}
 python data/ucf101/extract_rawframes.py dataset/ rawframes/ --level 2 --ext mp4
 ```

+Assuming that the fps of video is 30, we can get 30 frames per second in the video.

 Videos are stored in the `dataset` directory, fight (violent) videos are stored in `dataset/fight`; non-fight (non-violent) videos are stored in `dataset/nofight`.
 The `rawframes` directory holds the extracted video frames.